andistoev/onion-architecture-with-spring-boot/README.md

 How to test the ShoppingList's APIs?

-After you start the project, navigate to: http://localhost:8081/swagger-ui/index.html#/shopping-list-controller and then from shopping-list-controller use the following API's:
+After you start the project, navigate to: [shopping-list-controller in localhost swagger API's](http://localhost:8081/swagger-ui/index.html#/shopping-list-controller) and then use the following end points:
 - Create a new ShoppingList and copy the retrieved URL;
 - Add item to the ShoppingList;
 - Get the total price.